 Incretin Mimetics and Pancreatic Cancer

-According to an April 2013 study published in the Journal of the American Medical Association (JAMA), the use of Byetta or Januvia by adults with type 2 diabetes was “associated with significantly increased odds of acute pancreatitis.”
+According to an April 2013 study published in the Journal of the American Medical Association (JAMA), the use of Byetta or Januvia by adults with Type 2 diabetes was “associated with significantly increased odds of acute pancreatitis.”
 Chronic pancreatitis may lead to pancreatic cancer.
-Unfortunately, pancreatic cancer can be an aggressive form of cancer.

 Following the publication of this study, the FDA released a safety communication regarding the “possible increased risk of pancreatitis and pre-cancerous findings of the pancreas from incretin mimetic drugs for type 2 diabetes.”